yard

 heightDesign by Bloom Time and Stem Height

-Use a simple sketch with bed length marked in feet.
-Pencil in bloom windows for each row so you can see thin spots.
-If you notice an empty month on paper, you will feel it in your vases later.
+If you see an empty month on paper, you will feel it in your vases later.

 menu_book